 Active Tameside deliver a wide range of leisure facility and community-based services that generate participation in physical activity and sport, to improve health and wellbeing, predominantly in the Tameside area but also with our partners across Greater Manchester.
-Mr Chris Rushton is the Chief Executive Officer.
+Mr Chris Rushton is the Chief Executive Officer and Mrs Jackie Moores is a Trustee.

-During the year Tameside College supplied Tameside Sports Trust with Education services totalling £0 (2020/21: £1,299).
-During the year Tameside College paid Tameside Sports Trust £340 (2020/21: £90) in relation to the hire of leisure facilities.
+During the year Tameside College supplied Tameside Sports Trust with Education services totalling £0 (202/22: £0).
+During the year Tameside College paid Tameside Sports Trust £0 (2021/22: £0) in relation to the hire of leisure facilities.